Facebook is blocked in China: 3 ways to access it

 - Immunity from surveillance agencies.
 Some locations are more respectful of your privacy than others.
 That's why you should make sure that your VPN provider is based in a privacy-friendly country.

 - Features.
-Special servers for streaming, split-tunneling, and a kill switch are all features that could significantly increase your overall safety and quality of your experience.
-Always check what's in the package of subscription benefits.
+Special servers for streaming, split-tunneling, and a kill switch are all features that could significantly increase your overall safety and improve your experience.
+Always check what's in the package to weigh the subscription benefits.

-Check our guide with the best VPN for China to see which is the right choice for you.
+Check our guide with the best VPN for China to learn more about VPNs and figure out which one might work best for you.

 If you've heard about the man running a VPN in China that ended up in prison, that's a key takeaway – the selling part.
 That does not mean that the common folk are in the clear to use them.
 There are almost no documented cases of someone getting in trouble just by using a VPN.
 Still, you should be extra cautious in such a restrictive country.